 [Regulation 9 amended in Gazette 31 Mar 2005 p.
 1054; 27 Sep 2011 p.
 3845.]

-10. Other matters of which details to be given in business plan
+10. Business plans for major trading undertaking and major land transaction, content of

 (1) If a local government is required to prepare a business plan because of a major trading undertaking or major land transaction that it is to carry on or enter into jointly with another person —

 (a) the business plan is to include details of the whole undertaking or transaction, even though the local government is not the only joint venturer; and